 - with P. V. Jones and M. Willcock, translation of F. Albracht, Battle and Battle Description in the Iliad (Duckworth, 2005)

-- I have recently researched Hildegard of Bingen, concentrating on Scivias and the Ordo Virtutum and am now working on a translation of her Liber Divinorum Operum.
-I am also preparing a conference paper on Hildegard's Gospel commentaries.
+- Having researched Hildegard of Bingen, concentrating on Scivias and the Ordo Virtutum, I am working on a translation of her Liber Divinorum Operum.

-In addition to teaching Open Modules in the German section of the Centre for Foreign Language Study, I also teach seminars on the MA course in Medieval and Renaissance Studies.(250 hours/year.)
+Having taught some mediaeval German literature and German language at all undergraduate levels in my first year at Durham, I moved on to teaching LfA and Open Modules in the German section of the Centre for Foreign Language Study.
+I also taught Beginners’ Latin and Greek in the Classics Department for one year and seminars on the MA course in Medieval and Renaissance Studies for several years.